SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 When you are in dim light or darkness outside of the enemy's line of sight, you can use your bonus action to become hidden and invisible until the end of your turn.

+## Level 17

+* Dark Assault

+Starting at 17th level, when you end your turn in dim light or darkness, you gain an extra attack with your Attack action and additional 15 feet of movement during your next turn.

 # Hoodlum